mohnish/rearrange-tabs/README.md

 ![](http://i.imgur.com/BFar404.png)

-Rearrange Tabs is a tiny Google Chrome Extension that allows users to rearrange the position of the tabs in a window by moving them around using keyboard shortcuts.
+Rearrange Tabs is a tiny Google Chrome Extension that allows users to rearrange the position of tabs by moving them around within a window or moving them to a new window.

 Rearrange Tabs has been featured on [LifeHacker](http://lifehacker.com/this-extension-rearranges-chrome-tabs-with-keyboard-sho-1791622486) and [Changelog](http://email.changelog.com/t/t-9A7FDF4C536D63BF) :smile: